 Observing doctor-patient interaction

 The use of video technology in doctor-patient interaction research offers important advantages to scientists in unraveling complex behavior patterns and finding relationships between behaviors, effectiveness of interventions, and more.
 Regardless whether the observation takes place in a lab or on-site.

 By using video, no behaviors are overlooked by the researcher, as both video and audio signals can be visualized together and can be repeatedly analyzed to capture every desired behavior in great detail.
-Viso® and MediaRecorder are tools that allow for video recording in one or multiple rooms.
-The Observer XT® is indispensable for analyzing the observations.
+Viso® is the tool that allows for video recording in one or multiple rooms.
+The Observer® XT is indispensable for analyzing the observations.

 Video observations with Viso

 Viso is the ideal solution for high quality recording of video and audio in multiple rooms.
 It creates the perfect set up for your consulting or medical simulation rooms.
 You can create synchronized recordings from any angle from up to four IP cameras in each room to capture the actions and reactions of doctor and patient.